robinrojh/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-TThe User requests to delete a Client out of index.
+The User requests to delete a Client out of index.
   * 2a1.
 Networkers shows an error message.

       Use case resumes at step 1.